HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Unified Modelling Language for Class Diagrams.md

 ## Introduction

 The modelling language we are going to use to represent architecture would be UML or **Unified Modelling Language**.
 We use this to show the relevant classes in the system including their attributes, methods and relationships with other classes.
 UML differ a little depending on the source.
-The syntax we'll be following in this class would be based on PlantUML.
+The specifications we'll be following in this class would be based on PlantUML.

 ## Learning Outcomes